 - Cover the dish with foil and roast in the oven for 15 minutes, then remove the foil and continue cooking for a further 5 minutes to crisp the ham.

-- Serving suggestions: green beans or broccoli go well.
+- Serving suggestions: green beans or broccoli go well with this diet conscious roast monkfish recipe.
 An alternative/additional option, particularly if your baking dish is too big for the fish, is to add baby carrots in with the fish – the cooking time should be the same.